codingben/maple-fighters/README.md

 ## About

 Maple Fighters is a multiplayer online game inspired by MapleStory.
-Players can choose a fighter to travel the world and fight monsters with other fighters.
+The player can choose a fighter with different skills to fight monsters with other players.

 Please **★ Star** this repository if you like it and find it useful.
 Made With :heart: For Open Source Community!